-The Substance Abuse and Mental Health Services Administration explains that the concept of “wellness” refers to being in good physical shape and mental health.
+The Substance Abuse and Mental Health Services Administration explains that the concept of “wellness” refers to being in good health—both physically and mentally.
 Since the two are closely linked, an imbalance in one area of life can cause distress in another.
 Similarly, taking care of one side of the equation can benefit the other.

-Broadly speaking, there are eight dimensions of wellness.
-They cover every aspect of modern-day life:
+Broadly speaking, there are eight dimensions of wellness that cover several aspects of modern-day life:

-All eight dimensions are important in recovery, and many treatment centers will have classes or groups that discuss each dimension in some level of detail.
-This is why, for example, a number of facilities offer (or encourage) exercise as part of their programs; running can relieve depression, clear the mind, boost short-term brain functioning, and heighten awareness, to the point of making a person “comfortable with the uncomfortable.”
+All eight dimensions are important in recovery, and many treatment centers will have classes or groups that address each dimension.
+This is why, for example, a number of facilities offer (or encourage) exercise as part of their programs; running can ease stress, help with depression, clear the mind, boost short-term brain functioning, and heighten awareness, to the point of making a person “comfortable with the uncomfortable.”

 Emotional avoidance entails denying the truth and reality of a situation.
 A person insisting, “I’m fine,” when it is clear they are upset or angry, and then refusing to talk through the problem, is sabotaging their emotional health in favor of putting up a strong front.

 Enjoying life does not happen because the disappointments and frustrations of life are ignored, but because they are dealt with maturely and positively.
 This can mean saying things like, “I’m angry, because…” or “This makes me upset.”
-Such acknowledgements are the first step of dealing with the problem head on.
+Such acknowledgments are a fundamental step toward dealing with the problem head on.
 Pretending that nothing is wrong, or instinctively denying that there is any distress, can be emotionally unhealthy.

-The result of improving emotional wellness is that a client will be able to:
+The result of improving emotional wellness is that an individual will be able to:

-The remedy is to accept, without judgement or guilt, the existence of negative thoughts.
+The remedy is to accept, without judgment or guilt, the existence of negative thoughts.
 This allows them to be broken down and reshaped into a more emotionally healthy outlook.

-Rather, emotional wellness means being generally content about life (even when things are difficult) and feeling good about oneself as a person.
+An important aspect of emotional wellness is being generally content about life (even when things are difficult) and feeling good about oneself as a person.
 Character flaws can be accepted as opportunities to grow and not as weaknesses for self-hatred or shame.

-Emotional wellness is an important part of recovery because of the importance of regulating thoughts and moods as part of sober and healthy living.
+Emotional wellness is an important part of recovery.
+Being aware of and reacting appropriately to different thoughts and moods can be a vital part of sober and healthy living.
 Regulating emotions means accepting them as natural and normal parts of being human—everything from happiness and excitement to fear and sorrow.

 For many people, regulating emotions is much easier said than done, especially if there is a mental health or substance use disorder at hand.
-With counseling, a client can be shown how to acknowledge and handle emotions (even the uncomfortable ones) without getting overwhelmed.
-Psych Central describes a process of observing emotions (perhaps by saying them out loud, writing them down, or doing both), validating emotions (accepting them without judgement), and focusing on the present (making a concentrated effort to draw conscious attention to what is happening in the present moment).
-This way of “sitting with painful emotions” helps to contextualize and give ground to experiences, without them getting in the way of personal happiness or goals.
+With counseling, a person can be shown how to acknowledge and handle emotions (even the uncomfortable ones) without getting overwhelmed.

-A state of mindfulness can be entered in different ways, but a common method is by practicing specific breathing exercises, which are designed to draw the client’s specific attention to the action of inhaling and exhaling.
-This acts as a diversion away from feelings of anxiety, shame, anger, or depression, and it can start the mindfulness process.
-Deep breathing can lower increased heart rate and blood pressure, helping the client prepare for the next stage: paying close attention to their senses.
-This could be saying out loud what they can see, hear, smell, or feel (even the clothes on their skin).
-This step forces the client’s mind into the present, providing a sense of reality that works against the compulsion to give in to an episode of anxiety or depression.
+A state of mindfulness can be entered in different ways, but a common method is by practicing specific breathing exercises, which are designed to draw a person’s specific attention to the action of inhaling and exhaling.
+This may act as a diversion away from feelings of anxiety, shame, anger, or depression, and it can start the mindfulness process.
+Deep breathing helps to diminish stress, which itself allow people to more closely attune themselves with their immediate environment and their sensory responses to it.
+A focus on our senses anchors our minds to the present, providing a sense of reality that may counter the compulsion to react maladaptively to both external and internal stressors.

-With practice and learning from setbacks, clients can use mindfulness techniques to regulate their emotional wellness in recovery.
-When relapse threatens, the skill of focusing on breathing and senses can serve as a lifeline until the impulse to drink passes.
+With practice, people can use mindfulness techniques to regulate their emotional wellness in recovery.
+When relapse threatens, the skill of focusing on breathing and senses can serve as a lifeline until the impulse to drink or use drugs passes.
 A study published in the Psychiatry Research: Neuroimaging journal found that in eight weeks, patients who had undergone mindfulness therapy had better-developed senses of self and empathy, and lower stress levels.
 Magnetic resonance scans on those patients further showed that their brains actually changed as a result of their therapy; researchers noticed that the hippocampus, the region responsible for learning and memory, was denser after eight weeks of mindfulness.
 Similar changes were observed in the parts of the brain associated with self-awareness, introspection, and even compassion.
 There was less density in the amygdala, the region that regulates anxiety and stress, suggesting that the mindfulness therapy was effective in improving emotional wellness.

 Everybody experiences shame, and for most people, the experience passes.
-But for people with mental health and substance use disorders, the shame never fully goes away, and it often manifests in self-destructive and harmful ways, like the development of clinical depression, where it drains away all positive and good feelings about the self.
+But for people with mental health and substance use disorders, the shame never fully goes away.
+Shame can reinforce negative thought patterns and potentially exacerbate or underlie the development of debilitating mood disorders.
 It can poison relationships, where one partner becomes domineering, dysfunctional, and abusive over the other because of the deep-seated sense of self-loathing at the center of the union.

 Transitioning from shame to emotional wellness in recovery entails forgiveness—more specifically, self-forgiveness.
 A writer in the Huffington Post notes that the idea of forgiving is not simply “letting go” of unhappy or uncomfortable feelings but processing them in a constructive manner—one that ultimately leads to a new and better place in life.
-Part of the solution is found in, again, acknowledging emotions; from this, the client will be shown how to take responsibility for whatever it was that caused the shame.
-With the help of a counselor, the client will be moved away from excuses, justifications, and blaming other people.
+Part of the solution is found in, again, acknowledging emotions; from this, a person will be shown how to take responsibility for whatever it was that caused the shame.
+With the help of a counselor, an individual can move away from excuses, justifications, and blaming other people.
 Difficult as though this stage may be, it is vital for the development of emotional wellness.

 Researchers at Baylor University suggest that by making amends for wrongdoings (perhaps wrongdoings committed while under the influence) it is possible to sincerely and productively self-forgive, which in turn helps guard against depression and anxiety.